 “There can be times in our recovery when we focus more on what we’re doing wrong than on what we’re doing right.
 While it’s certainly important to find and correct the things that made us unhappy in life and with ourselves.
 It’s equally important to see the good things we do.
 Eventually, as this process continues.
 We find less things that need correcting.
 More things to be happy about.
 And more reasons to love ourselves.”

-I am happy to post what I consider a work in progress (I believe there is always room for improvement in things we do) that I hope will help others.
-I have come up with a method that helped me remain sober and find greater happiness in my life.
-I call it Creating Our Path (COP).
-You can click on the tab above or here to see how the idea was formed.
+I am happy to post what I consider a work in progress (I believe there is always room for improvement in certain things we do) that I hope will help others.
+I have written Five Basic Concepts that helped me remain sober and find greater happiness in my life.
+You can click here or the tab above to see how the idea was formed.

 I wrote about this in my book, and for those who read it, let me add that although I tried to be something I wasn’t throughout my drinking days, and even in my early sobriety, I am not doing that now.
 I am actually worried that maybe I’m asking too much of myself—I feel fearful at times about trying to start these meetings/discussion groups.